graphprotocol/graph-node/docs/environment-variables.md

 - `GRAPH_STORE_WRITE_BATCH_SIZE`: how many changes to accumulate during syncing in kilobytes before a write has to happen.
 The default is 10_000 which corresponds to 10MB.
 Setting this to 0 disables write batching.
+- `GRAPH_MIN_HISTORY_BLOCKS`: Specifies the minimum number of blocks to retain for subgraphs with historyBlocks set to auto.
+The default value is 2 times the reorg threshold.
+- `GRAPH_ETHEREUM_BLOCK_RECEIPTS_CHECK_TIMEOUT`: Timeout for checking
+  `eth_getBlockReceipts` support during chain startup, if this times out individual transaction receipts will be fetched instead.
+Defaults to 10s.